spatialos/gdk-for-unity/docs/modules/build-system/cli.md

 ### Enforcing iOS SDK target

-When building for iOS you can use the `targetiOSSdk` argument to set the target SDK to `simulated` or `device`.
+When building for iOS you can use the `targetiOSSdk` argument to set the target SDK to `simulator` or `device`.

 The argument can be provided as following: